sounddrill31/crave_aosp_builder/README.md

 - Go to Settings -> Code and Automation -> Actions -> General
 - Set workflow Permissions to "Read and Write Permissions" and save.

-If this is greyed out and you're building from a Github Organization,
+    - If this permission is greyed out and you're building from a Github Organization,

-go to Organization settings -> Code, planning, and automation -> Actions -> General -> Workflow permissions, set it to "Read and Write Permissions" and save
+        - go to Organization settings -> Code, planning, and automation -> Actions -> General -> Workflow permissions, set it to "Read and Write Permissions" and save

 - Now you are ready to build!
 Go to "Crave Builder" workflow and start building
 ## Selfhosted Runners: